SidSidSidSidSid/CSE185_tSNE/README.md

 Base code for the tSNE algorithm can be found in mytSNE/mytSNE_052923.py.
 My sample data can be found in mytSNE/tSNE_sample_data 052923.py.

 This tSNE algorithm works by plotting all points randomely onto a 2D graph.
 Pairwise probabilities that the ith point would pick the jth point as its neighbor are calculated for the low dimensional data and the high dimensional data.
-Then, points are moved one-by-one in the direction to minimize the difference between the distribution of pairwise probabilities between the low dimensional and high dimensional data (using a cost function using gradient descent).
+Then, points are moved one-by-one in the direction to minimize the difference between the pairwise probabilities between the low dimensional and high dimensional data (using a cost function using gradient descent).

 ## Installation Instructions
 To install my tSNE algorithm, place the mytSNE_052923.py in the same folder as your other python file.
 Then, run the following command: